 Committee of Fifty

-By the mid-1890s, the exaggerations, distortions, and gross falsehoods in Hunt-approved textbooks were increasingly criticized.
+By the mid-1890s, the exaggerations, distortions, and gross falsehoods in the textbooks Hunt approved were being criticized.
 Leading scientists and educators were among the most critical.
 They included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.35

 Such criticisms became stronger after a report issued by the prestigious Committee of Fifty.
 Imminent scientists formed this group of leading citizens in 1893.
 The goal was to study the “liquor problem.”36 It sought to determine facts rather than promote any theory or point of view.37

-The texts constantly repeated the word poison and made many exaggerations and false statements.
+The texts constantly repeated the word poison.
+They made many exaggerations and false statements.
 Thus, they attempted to mislead and frighten students into abstinence.
 That was indoctrination, not education.

 The committee believed that instruction should be based on facts.
 That way, students could form their own educated opinions.
 They “should not be taught that the drinking of a glass or two of wine by a grown-up person is very dangerous.”39